otmoic/docs/docs/how-obridge-works/bridge.md

 sidebar_position: 2
 ---

-# How Obridge works as a Bridge
+# Obridge works as a Bridge

 As an automated trading network, Obridge could be a DEX.
 There is no doubt that Obridge could act as a bridge, a particular case of DEX.